potory/Prompthing/README.md

   ]
 }
 ```
-In this example, "locationSnippet" is a snippet template and "standingTemplate" uses "locationSnippet" as a nested template.
-When the dataset is compiled, only "standingTemplate" will be returned as a compiled template.
+In this example, `locationSnippet` is a snippet template and `standingTemplate` uses `locationSnippet` as a nested template.
+When the dataset is compiled, only `standingTemplate` will be returned as a compiled template.

 ### Random
-To use random markup feature, you must use the special syntax {{#r:tokenName1;tokenName2;...;tokenNameN}} to call it in text.
-In this case, one of the tokens inside the #r function will be randomly selected for compilation.
+To use random markup feature, you must use the special syntax `{{#r:tokenName1;tokenName2;...;tokenNameN}}` to call it in text.
+In this case, one of the tokens inside the `#r` function will be randomly selected for compilation.

 Here's an example dataset using the random markup feature:
 ```json